lance-p/angular-parcel/README.md

  - `npm install` to install dependencies

  ## Running the Application
 angular-parcel uses `npm` tasks to build and run the application.
 Once the dependencies are installed, you may run the app.
-You can either run the application in development mode (using Parcel's development server), or in production mode (using `http-server`).
+You can either run the application in development mode (using Parcel's development server), or in production mode (using `express`).

  ### Development Mode
  `npm start`